thawalk/Certoshi/README.md

 Please follow the instructions below closely.
 As some packages are not well maintained, you may face some issues in installation.
 If you do face issues in installation, you may refer to Debug.md to view suggestions on how to debug.

-### Download this repository
+### Downloading repository

 ```bash
 git clone https://github.com/thawalk/Certoshi.git
 cd Certoshi
 ```

-### Setting up Blockchain on local network
+### Setting up Blockchain on Local Network

 There are two ways to set up local blockchain with Truffle Ganache, either with GUI or CLI.

 1. Create a `.env` file

 Populate the following environment variables:

 ```
 LOCAL_ENDPOINT=http://127.0.0.1:8545
 NETWORK_ID=1337
 ```

 > The port number and network ID can be changed to your preference

 > An example `.env.example` file is created for reference.
 You can copy and paste the contents of the file and edit the variables.